Dehypnotic/comfyui-save-mp3/README.md

 - On Windows, prefer `%H-%M-%S` instead of `%H:%M:%S` in strftime patterns.
 - If neither ffmpeg nor lameenc is available, the node raises a clear error with install hints.

+Addendum: whitelist behavior and safety
+- Recommended location for `save_mp3_allowed_paths.json` is under the ComfyUI root (e.g., `ComfyUI/config/`) so it survives node updates.
+- Loader lookup order: env var → global ComfyUI locations → node folder.
+- A node‑local file is used only if it defines at least one allowed root; empty example files are ignored.
+- Lines starting with `#` are treated as comments in the JSON file.
+- An allowed root permits saving in that folder and all subfolders; whitelist a deeper path to restrict more tightly.